-Last Updated on August 14, 2022 by Jessica Lauren Vine
+Last Updated on April 14, 2023 by Jessica Lauren Vine

 You might think your passengers could have a little fun in the RV while you’re driving.
 That could lead you to ask, “Can passengers drink alcohol in an RV?”

 No. In most states, it is illegal to drink alcohol in an RV while it is moving.
-If you’re crossing state lines, you’ll need to check each state but to be safe, it’s better not to have any open alcohol containers in your RV.
+If you’re crossing state lines, you’ll need to check each state but to be safe.
+It’s better not to have any open alcohol containers in your RV.

 Drinking alcohol in an RV is a big no-no when you’re the driver—that’s obvious.
 But even passengers can get into trouble for drinking in RVs that are in motion.
 Learning the different rules of the road can help you avoid trouble when you’re trying to have a good time.